-Learn modern and attractive options for updating builder-grade switches and outlets like screwless wall plates, built-in nightlights, and USB chargers.
+Learn modern and attractive options for updating electrical outlets and light switches like screwless wall plates, built-in nightlights, and USB chargers.

 In the past seven years since we bought this house, we’ve made many changes.
 Some were very obvious, like new hardwoods throughout the first floor.
 Other changes have been a bit more subtle, but they all add up to the overall feeling of a completely renovated modern home that functions well for our family.
 Today I’m going to talk about one of those subtle touches that makes a big difference: updated light switches and outlets.

 Between the mid-1980s and today, outlets, switches, and cover plates have definitely come a long way.
-When Legrand reached out and asked me to share their radiant collection, I knew that this was something that I could discuss that has made a big impact in our home.
-New decorator style outlets and switches have been part of every project and on The List since we started sharing our renovation!
+New decorator style outlets and switches have been part of every project since we started sharing our renovation!

 Updating the Look

 While the technology and functionality of outlets and switches have certainly evolved (and I’ll definitely be talking more about that in a minute!) over the years, the aesthetics were the original guiding factor in replacing these items in our renovation.
 After all, we wouldn’t want to leave the dingy almond outlets and switches in a newly updated room!